 Have questions?
 Call us now at 475-277-1600 for a Free Case Evaluation.

 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), PDQ Services, Inc. was founded and incorporated in 1995 and is currently listed as a collection agency, an eviction service, and an upholstery and carpet cleaning service.
+They’re legit.
+According to the Better Business Bureau (BBB), PDQ Services, Inc. is a legitimate collection agency, founded and incorporated in 1995 and is currently listed as a collection agency, an eviction service, and an upholstery and carpet cleaning service.
 The BBB opened its file on PDQ in 2006.
 Buzzfile estimates PDQ’s annual revenue at $4.5 million and the size of its staff at 45 people.

 According to its website, PDQ stands for “Prompt Dependable Quality.”
 PDQ offers third-party collection services, eviction services, criminal background and credit checks, and payment center services.